hamza-cskn/obliviate-invs/README.md

 - Add pagination support to your GUIs easily.
 - Create automatic update task for GUI
 - Don't work hard work smart.
 These methods will handle your boring works: fillColumn(), fillRow(), fillGui(), sendTitleUpdate(), sendSizeUpdate()
 - Feel safe.
-ObliviateInvs test in live.
+ObliviateInvs tested in live.
 It is stable.